 - Calculate moles of solute

-- Decide quantity of resolution
+- Decide quantity of answer

-- Use focus method
+- Use focus components

-- Categorical focus in models
+- Categorical focus in items

-- Contemplate temperature, if wanted
+- Take into account temperature, if wanted

 - Confirm and interpret outcomes

-Establish Solute and Solvent
+Determine Solute and Solvent

 Step one in calculating the focus of an answer is to establish the solute and the solvent.